jayrbolton/polygram/HELP.md

 # Polygram Guide

-Polygram is an app for creating interesting 2d imagery by simply tweaking a set of fields in the sidebar.
+Polygram is an app for creating interesting 2d imagery by tweaking a set of fields in the sidebar.
 Any changes to a field you make are immediately reflected in the drawing.
-The app is all about combinations: the coolest animations are discovered by playing with new **combinations** of parameters.
+The app is all about combinations: the coolest animations are discovered by playing with the interaction of different fields and functions.

 Before starting, check that hardware acceleration for graphics in your browser is enabled.
 In Firefox or Chrome, it should be enabled by default.
 * [Enabling hardware acceleration in Chrome](https://www.howtogeek.com/412738/how-to-turn-hardware-acceleration-on-and-off-in-chrome/)